 In this mode, the shoulder belt is automatically prelocked.
 The belt will still retract to remove any slack in the shoulder belt.
 The Automatic Locking Mode is available on all passenger-seating positions with a combination lap/shoulder belt.
 Use the Automatic Locking Mode anytime a child safety seat is installed in a seating position that has a belt with this feature.
-Children 12 years old and under should always be properly restrained in the rear seat.
+Children 12 years old and under should always be properly restrained in a vehicle with a rear seat.